 A magazine ad for PrecisionCraft Log and Timber Homes’ Teton model caught Kathy’s eye, so they called the company and received their log home brochure and DVD.
 After reviewing the materials, they decided to fly over and meet the staff and tour their facilities.
-“We sat down with their architect and Client Representative Frank Hayes, and they were so accommodating that we decided they were the ones we wanted to deal with,” says Bruce.
+“We sat down with their designer and Client Representative Frank Hayes, and they were so accommodating that we decided they were the ones we wanted to deal with,” says Bruce.
 “It’s probably unusual that we didn’t interview anyone else.”

-With 12 in-house designers and architects on staff, the folks at Precision Craft pride themselves on satisfying their clients.
+With 12 in-house designers on staff, the folks at Precision Craft pride themselves on satisfying their clients.
 “We put a fair amount of time and emphasis into the architecture and design,” says Frank Hayes, “understanding the customer’s needs and their lifestyle so we’re comfortable that we’re designing a home that suits them best.”
 Hayes believes the modifications the Rogers made to the standard Teton floorplan worked out well and really enhanced the design.